zebscripts/AFK-Daily/README.md

 | `endAtSoren`                | If set to `true`, the script will execute, and when finished end at Soren.                                               | `false` |

 ## Issues
 The script is developed in a way to exit whenever something doesn't go as planned.
-In case something doesn't go as planned and the script does not exit, it's either still OK and you'll have to correct it yourself after it's finished, or (in very rare occasions) it just straight up breaks stuff.
+In case it does *not* exit though, it's either still OK and you'll have to correct it yourself after it's finished, or (in very rare occasions) it just straight up breaks stuff.
 I have never had someone "call me" while the script was running for example, so I have no idea what would happen there...

 **Either way, if something doesn't go as planned, be sure to hit `Control+C` in the terminal to stop the script from executing!**

 These are known issues that you might stumble across:
-- [#4](https://github.com/zebscripts/afk-daily/issues/4) Since the timings are quite hard coded for now, there's always a chance that the script might skip something because it tried to take an action before the game even loaded it.
+- [`#4`](https://github.com/zebscripts/afk-daily/issues/4) - Since the timings are quite hard coded for now, there's always a chance that the script might skip something because it tried to take an action before the game even loaded it.
 An example for this is at the beginning when loading the game and switching between the first Tabs, or while fighting in the Legends Tournament.
 Worst case scenario the script either exits, or you'll have to go fight one extra time at the tournament.
-- [#10](https://github.com/zebscripts/AFK-Daily/issues/10) If bounties are already dispatched, the script exits, instead of continuing with the next task.

-If you encounter an issue that is *not* listed above, feel free to [open a new issue](https://github.com/zebscripts/afk-daily/issues/new)!
+If you encounter an issue that is *not* listed above or in [issues](https://github.com/zebscripts/AFK-Daily/issues), feel free to [open a new issue](https://github.com/zebscripts/afk-daily/issues/new)!
 I will try my best to add existing ones.

 ## Planned features
-- [ ] Add some sort of config, ideally a `./deploy.sh config`
+- [x] Add some sort of config, ideally a `./deploy.sh config`
-- [x] ~~Check if there are Bounty Quests to collect before sending out heroes on quests~~
+- [x] Check if there are Bounty Quests to collect before sending out heroes on quests
 - [ ] Fight in more than just the main tower
 - [ ] Choose if you want to fight Wrizz/Soren or use Quick Battle
-- [x] ~~Fight the twisted realm as well~~
+- [x] Fight the twisted realm as well
 - [ ] Collect Soulstones
 - [ ] Collect weekly quests
 - [ ] Collect Merchant Daily/Weekly/Monthly rewards (Will probably never happen if the games interface stays the same)
 - [ ] Make script output pretty
 - [ ] Test for screen size with `adb shell wm size`
-- [x] ~~Android emulator compatibility (Aiming for Bluestacks and Nox)~~
+- [x] Android emulator compatibility (Aiming for Bluestacks and Nox)
 - [ ] Actually try to beat the campaign level every 3 days to maximize farm
 - [ ] [Disable notifications while script is running](https://android.stackexchange.com/questions/194058/how-to-disable-peek-heads-up-notifications-globally-in-android-oreo): `adb shell settings put global heads_up_notifications_enabled 0`
 - [ ] Compatibility for users who aren't as advanced in the game: